Program Preparation Information

 - “Avenida Mariscal Castilla 610 Urubamba 08661 Peru”

 - Next you will collect your luggage (you must collect luggage in Lima!) and go through Customs.
-Even if your bag is checked through to Cusco, you must retrieve it in Lima.
-Entering Customs requires having your checked bag with you, and then you will re-check it for your Cusco flight.
+Even if your bag is checked through to Cuzco, you must retrieve it in Lima.
+Entering Customs requires having your checked bag with you, and then you will recheck it for your Cuzco flight.

 - You will then exit the secure area (but DO NOT exit the building), where your VISIONS leaders will be waiting for you, inside.

 - Note: there are often a lot of people meeting friends and family here, so it’s important that you actively look for your leaders.

 - DO NOT proceed to check in for your Cuzco flight without first connecting with VISIONS leaders.